David Kenga

-David Kenga (born July 8, 1982) is a Kenyan footballer who currently plays for SC United Bantams in the USL Premier Development League.
+David Kenga (born July 8, 1982) is a Kenyan footballer who played for SC United Bantams in the USL Premier Development League.

 Career

-College and Amateur
+College and amateur

 Kenga was born in Kilifi.
 He moved from his native Kenya to the United States in 2003 to attend and play college soccer at Winthrop University in Rock Hill, South Carolina.
 In the summer of 2006, he also played for the Indiana Invaders of the fourth division Premier Development League.

 Professional

 On April 10, 2008, the Charleston Battery of the USL First Division signed Kenga.
 He made his professional debut on April 12, 2008 as a substitute in Charleston's opening day fixture against Miami FC, and went on to make 17 appearances and score one goal before being released at the end of the year.

 Having been unable to sign on with a professional club elsewhere, he returned to the amateur Indiana Invaders in 2009, playing 6 games for the South Bend side in the USL Premier Development League.